Figuu/cemse/tasks/prd.md

 ### 4. Solution Overview

-CEMSE provides a multi-sided platform that:
+Emplea y Emprende provides a multi-sided platform that:
 - Connects students with career opportunities
 - Enables companies to find qualified talent
 - Provides educational institutions with tools to track student progress